-Specific policies and procedures governing the operation of the counseling program are detailed in the MAC Student Handbook.
-Hard copies of this Handbook are made available to new students prior to registration of classes, during the annual New Student Orientation, and is available online.
+The MAC Student Handbook should be used in conjunction with the current Graduate Catalog to inform, clarify, and explain all current policies and procedures of the MAC Program.
+Specific policies, procedures, and Student Learning Outcomes governing the operation of the counseling program are detailed in the MAC Student Handbook.
+Hard copies of this Handbook are made available to new students prior to registration of classes, during the annual New Student Orientation, and is available online for all students.